 Read the article at https://edtechbooks.org/-RUJE

-- What impact did FDR’s Four Freedoms have on the open movement?
+- What impact do Stallman’s Four Freedoms have on open?

 - How is free different from open?